This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. See my Affiliate Disclosure.

 - Bring to a boil and then reduce the heat to medium-low and simmer for about 10 minutes, until the vegetables are tender.

-- Add the and cook until the shrimp are opaque and cooked through, about 3 minutes.
+- Add the shrimp and cook until they are opaque and cooked through, about 3 minutes.

 - Just before serving stir in the lime juice and ¼ cup of the cilantro.

 - Serve hot, garnished with the remaining cilantro.

 4 thoughts on “Sopa de Camarones (Mexican Shrimp Soup)”

 Fantastic soup.
 It’s exactly what I look for and more.
 I’ll tell ya, I cooked angel hair shpaghet and added a little to my bowl “LOOKOUT”!

 I’m making tis tonight, and will replace the potatoes with some root vegitables.
 Just thought I would mention step 6 of recipe could use a correction.

 I had my doubts.
 I tasted the broth ( before shrimp) and worried it was bland.
 I added the shrimp, lime and cilantro and it was so good and fresh.
 Definitely need to use a spicy pepper next time.
 I will be making again